zaneecampbell/portfolio-final/README.md

+!important: this website is currently out of date as I work on fullstack applications, while the information is still relavent my skills have expanded and my projects increased!

 RECREATION OF PORTFOLIO-SITE-3 originally built with an express backend when it was hosted on heroku but is now hosted on github pages

 This is my 3rd rebuild of a portfolio site.